CAUTION: This column was written in 2016 and has been updated for 2019. You may reader comments below from earlier years.

 Example: Let’s say Mom worked constantly at Burt’s FastBurger and her W-2 shows gross income of $23,000.
 Her 1099-INTs show interest income of $3,000.
 Her 1099-SSA shows Social Security benefits of $19,200.
 Half her Social Security benefits is $9,600.
 When added to her other income ($26,000) the sum is $35,600 . . . which is, of course, more than $25,000 in fact, it’s more than $34,000).
 All that means is some of her Social Security will be taxed.

-In fact, I filled out a worksheet for Mom and you can download it here (you can also mess around with it yourself).
-As you can see, $5,860 of Mom’s Social Security benefits are taxable.
+In fact, just for giggles I filled out a worksheet for Mom and you can download it here.
+(NOTE: The form says 2018, but the same form is in use for 2019) As you can see, $5,860 of Mom’s Social Security benefits are taxable.

 That means that Mom’s gross income for the year will be: $23,000 (Burt’s) + $3,000 (Interest on the CDs) + $5,860 (Taxable part of Social Security) = $31,860.